 Read the deferral or waitlist letter

 If you receive a deferral letter from a college or university, it can be disheartening to hear that your application has not been accepted or rejected outright.
-However, it’s important to follow the instructions provided in the deferral letter to ensure that you give yourself the best chance of admission.
+While this news can be disappointing, remember that a deferral means you’re still being considered!
+It’s important to follow the instructions provided in the deferral letter to ensure that you give yourself the best chance of admission.

 One important thing to keep in mind is that each college or university may have different instructions for what to do next.
 Some deferral letters may explicitly state that you should not send additional materials or information.
 In this case, it’s important to follow these instructions carefully and resist the temptation to send anything new.
+Respect their wishes; your original application has already made a strong impression.
 Sending additional materials could actually hurt your chances of admission.

 Send additional materials